axelguilmin/CountryPicker/README.md

 /// Returns the country flag for the given country code
 ///
 /// - Parameter countryCode: ISO code of country to get flag for
-/// - Returns: the UIImage for given country code if it exists let flagImage =  picker.getFlag(countryCode: code)
+/// - Returns: the emoji for given country code let flagEmoji =  picker.getFlag(countryCode: code)

 /// Returns the country name for the given country code